 Under such circumstances, men are becoming increasingly vulnerable to social abuse by feminist criminals.
 This way, men are increasingly treated as slaves and in future, this slavery will become unbearable with increasing competition to access the limited resources as more and more women claim such resources even without any contribution (IRBM is a glaring example).
 Avoiding women in all social transactions will be the only way but that may also be extremely difficult.
 Someone leading a red MGTOW life only can do that.

 Future Indian men are under threat of being exposed to a life that will end as homeless for them without anybody caring about the issue.
 In India, there is hardly any NGO that works towards this problem.

-Even though the differently abled people get govt. aid and get trained in vocation skills, I feel these programs are still not enough.
+Even though the differently-abled people get govt. aid and get trained in vocational skills, I feel these programs are still not enough.
 There are already many NGOs working towards the same and we see products made by such people being sold in the market, too.
 I get amazed to see their creativity and wish if I could possess those skills and feel their potential is still not explored fully.

 In terms of helping such people, I will still be biased for male persons because, under the present wave of feminism and funding war, any such men also suffer from social bias.